AnnaGrBio/DESWOMAN/README.md

 * Determine which neORFs are expressed across multiple transcriptomes.

 > [!NOTE]
-A manual is available to access more precisely all steps made by **DESwoMAN**
+A manual is available for a more detailed overview of all steps performed by **DESwoMAN**.

 # Flowchart